opencog/atomspace/opencog/persist/sql/README.md

 Database Install
 ----------------
-Download and install Postgres version 9.5.
+Download and install Postgres version 9.5 or newer.
 The current design simply won't work with MySQL, because of a lack of array support.
 Same holds true for SQLite.
 Sorry.
 There is some work in the code-base to support these other databases, but the work-arounds for